Line 8 (Shanghai Metro): Technology

-Signalling
+Signaling

 From June 19 to July 1, 2009, during the second phase of line 8 signal commissioning (upgrade from fully manual driving to CBTC semi-automatic driving), the first phase of operation efficiency was unstable, and trains stopped frequently.
-As a result, the driving time was much longer than normal, resulting in passenger congestion and seven consecutive large-scale failures.
-After investigation by the Shanghai Metro, it was found that the main reason for the stoppage of the train on Line 8 was that the communication transmission time set by the CBTC on-board software was too short, which caused the train to transmit too much data to the central computer, and the train was unable to accurately receive wireless signals.
+As a result, the driving time was much longer than normal, resulting in passenger congestion and seven consecutive large-scale signal failures.
+After investigation by the Shentong Metro, it was found that the main reason for the stoppage of the train on Line 8 was that the communication transmission time set by the CBTC on-board software was too short, which caused the train to transmit too much data to the central computer, and the train was unable to accurately receive wireless signals.
 On July 2, 2009, after all the on-board software of the train was updated to resolve this issue.

-Rolling Stock
+Rolling stock

-The designed speed of the train is 80 km/h, the length is 19.49 meters (Tc)/19.44 meters (Mp, M) (compare to longer, more common Type A carriages at 23 meters), and the width is 2.6 meters (Type A carriages are wider at 3.0 meters).
+The designed speed of the train is 80 km/h, the length is 19.49 meters (Tc)/19.44 meters (Mp, M) (compare to longer, more common Class A carriages at 23 meters), and the width is 2.6 meters (Class A carriages are wider at 3.0 meters).